 Some orthodontist offices also accept payments directly from an FSA or HSA if you have one.
 Consult your dentist or orthodontist to see how they handle these payments.

 You won’t likely see your orthodontist running sales or promotional discounts on braces.
 But sometimes they’ll offer perks to go along with your treatment, like teeth whitening or a percentage off your next visit.
 It certainly can’t hurt to ask.
 Sometimes you can even find deals on Groupon.

 Colorado’s only school of dentistry is at the University of Colorado.
-If you visit their clinic in Aurora, you can receive comprehensive orthodontic treatment for $3,750, which is lower than most private practices.
+If you visit their clinic in Aurora, you can receive comprehensive orthodontic treatment at a lower rate than many private practices.

 The Colorado Dental Association also partners with dental charities and nonprofits across the state to provide services for patients who are unable to afford treatment.
 You can view a full list of their low-fee clinics here.

 Most orthodontist offices offer financing plans that break your costs into manageable monthly payments.
 Typically you won’t need to pay the entire lump sum upfront.
 The terms of these plans vary, so you should speak with your orthodontist about the financing options they offer.